An Ethical Dilemma In A Case Of Conjoined Twins From East Africa

 Goldstein says that Twin B, now 3 years old, needs surgery for a deformed leg as well as physical therapy but overall is doing well, "She looks great," he says.
 "She's always happy, smiling."

-And the family is happy with the care they've received.
+And the family is happy with the care it has received.

 "Our situation in Africa was very unpleasant," the family said in a question-and-answer session after the surgery.
 "Here, we've been treated very well, and we've had a very good experience overall.
-The most difficult part was the uncertainty about the outcome of surgical separation ....
+The most difficult part was the uncertainty about the outcome of surgical separation. ...
 Everyone here was united for our family's cause.
 We couldn't be prouder or happier of how we all came together for the well-being of our child."